damianoneill/kops/README.md

 AWS_PROFILE=<your-profile> S3_BUCKET_PREFIX=<bucket-prefix-globally-unique> ./script/kops-aws.sh -i
 ```

-For debugging purposes, the output from the commands are stored in [./output](./output) folder, including the access-key created for the iam user.
+For debugging purposes, the output from the commands are stored in ./output folder, including the access-key created for the iam user.

 After the user/group/bucket is created, then the cluster can be created.

-TODO
+### Install Kubernetes Cluster

+**Note** In this example we will be deploying our cluster to the us-west-2 region.

+### Delete the created resources

 When you no longer need kOps you can delete the kOps IAM user, group and bucket by running the following script